aliHalani/class-connect/README.md

 To run the platform, simply clone the repo, navigate into the directory, and run `docker-compose up` (of course, you must have docker installed!).

+Navigate to localhost:3000 to see the platform in action.

 ## Notes